Governor Bullock Directs $200M in Coronavirus Relief Funds to Boost UI Trust Fund, Lower Fees for Montana Businesses

 Governor Bullock committed an additional $4 million in Coronavirus Relief Funds that will be distributed to the Montana Department of Labor & Industry to pay the employer share of reimbursable entities such as non-profits, which do not pay unemployment taxes, but rather reimburse the state when a claim is charged against their account.
 Under the CARES Act, non-profits are eligible for a 50 percent reimbursement from the federal government.
 The $4 million will be allocated to cover the remaining 50 percent.

-By state statute, rates must be assigned by October 31.
+By state statute, the rate schedule is determined by the October 31 UI Trust Fund balance.
 The $200 million in Coronavirus Relief Funds will be paid immediately to prevent the rate increase from going into effect in 2021.
 Rate schedules and employer contributions paid between 2009 and 2019 are available at http://uid.dli.mt.gov/Portals/55/Documents/news/UI_Quick_Facts_10_Year.pdf.

 As of September 28, 2020, 13 states had used Coronavirus Relief Funds to backfill their UI Trust Fund, 19 states are already borrowing from the US Treasury to pay UI benefits, and two more have advance authorization to begin borrowing.